gooaah/pycqg/README.md

 `StructureFile` should be supported by `ASE`. `BondRatio` is the criterion to connect atoms.
 The default value is 1.1.

 `testopt.py` firstly finds the optimal quotient graph for the configuration with given coordination numbers (using the method proposed in https://link.aps.org/doi/10.1103/PhysRevB.97.014104).
-Then the script adjusts the atomic positions and lattice to make the structure fitted to the quotient graph.
+Then the script optimizes the atomic positions and lattice to make the structure fitted to the quotient graph.

 ``` shell
 $ python testopt.py <StructureFile> <Embed>